bonkooo/bonkooo/README.md

 # 💫 About Me:
 I’m a 2nd year software engineering student with a strong foundation in C++, C, Python, and<br>web development.
-I’m in particular passionate about Data Structures and Algorithms, Machine Learning and Web development.
+In particular I'm passionate about Data Structures and Algorithms, Machine Learning and Web development.

 ## 🌐 Socials: